 Related Post: How to Negotiate Brand Deals as an Influencer

 Contract Payment Terms

-One of the most important sections is your compensation.
-You should always check to make sure the rate you agreed on is correct.
+Always check to make sure the rate that you agreed on is correct.
 Mistakes can happen on the brand’s end, and you don’t want to end up not getting paid what you deserve by overlooking this.

-Speaking of invoices, you want to know whether or not you’ll have to send an invoice to the brand after your content is live!
+Speaking of invoices, it’s important to know whether or not you’ll have to send an invoice after your content is live!
 Some contracts may state that payment won’t process until your invoice is received.